rizkg/BBHash/README.md

 # How to run test

-A sample usage is provided in file example.cpp, compile and run with : ( params are nb_elements nb_threads)
+A sample usage is provided in file example.cpp, compile and run with: ( params are nb_elements nb_threads)

     make
     ./example 100000000 1